sofia4cities/sofia4cities/docs/how-to-execute-docker/README.md

 #### <a name="compile"></a>Step 2: Compile the sources with Maven to generate the artifacts (.jar)

-From the root of the project execute: **mvn clean install -Dmaven.test.skip = true** (to display in local we can skip the tests)
+From the root of the project execute: **mvn clean install -Dmaven.test.skip = true** (In this step we can skip the tests)

 #### <a name="dockerbuild"></a>Step 3: Generate Docker images of the platform